stoplightio/ExampleChooserPrismProxy/README.md

 {"id":-14714018,"name":"lorem ipsum"}
 ```

-Your docker-compose session should have logged something like the following.
+Your docker-compose session should have logged something like the following:

 ```
 [+] Running 2/0